sabrusrin/filler/README.md

 #### my 42 nickname - chermist
 Use make to build project.

+### • How the game works
+  ◦ At each turn, the filler will send the updated map and a new token to the player concerned.
+  ◦ The player concerned will write on the standard output his or her piece’s coordinates to place it on the board.
+  ◦ The filler will send the map and a new piece to the other player.

+##### I used wave algorithm to find the best position to put my token so it will cut an escape route for enemy.
+##### For visualisation I used a minilibx(ecole42 graphic library) that gives a functions to create/destroy/clear window, to put a pixel to the window I created and to work with keyboard/mouse events.

 ### To run a game:
 ```
 ./filler_vm -f maps/map01 -p2 players/chermist.filler -p1 players/superjeannot.filler